Buenos Aires was my first ever stop in my longterm travels through South America, and it is fair to say that it was love at first sight.

 Day 1 / Stop 5 – Tango Show

 It’s easy to be left in awe by the imperious notes and flamboyant moves that characterize a tango!
-Tango originated from the Argentine-Uruguayan border and is a big part of local cultural history so make time for this iconic dance!
+Tango originated from the Argentine-Uruguayan border and is a big part of local cultural history, so make time for this iconic dance!
+The most famous tango singer, Carlos Gardel, whose elegiac melodies from the 1920s are still soundtracks to tango shows today.

-Watching a tango show over dinner is the perfect celebration of one day in Buenos Aires!
 Esquina Homero Manzi is the most authentic (by which we mean ‘least touristy’) locale in the city.
 It’s such an important venue in the history of tango that the government has declared it a site of cultural importance!
-It’s also much more affordable than some of the other tango shows marketed towards tourists.
+It’s also much more affordable than some of the other tango shows marketed towards tourists, such as that in the admittedly gorgeous Cafe Tortoni.

 tango show